Atari Anthology

-Atari: 80 Classic Games in One! is a 2003 video game compilation developed by Digital Eclipse and published by Atari Interactive for Microsoft Windows; it was also released as Atari Anthology for PlayStation 2 and Xbox.
+Atari: 80 Classic Games in One! is a 2003 video game compilation developed by Digital Eclipse and published by Atari, Inc. for Microsoft Windows; it was also released as Atari Anthology for PlayStation 2 and Xbox.
 The title is a compilation of 80 video games previously published by Atari, Inc. and Atari Corporation from the 1970s and 1980s, reproducing Atari's games from its arcade and Atari 2600 game console platforms.
 Many games permit one to play each title at varying speeds, with time limits, or with a shifting color palette.

 Extra contents include original arcade artwork and scans of the instruction manuals for the Atari 2600 games, video interviews with Atari co-founder Nolan Bushnell, Windows desktop themes, DirectX 9 runtime, and Adobe Reader 5.1 English version.
 Support for Stelladaptor 2600 to USB interface, and 24-bit color wallpapers for Asteroids, Centipede, Missile Command, Pong, Super Breakout, and Tempest themes are available as patches.
-The Xbox version had online multiplayer through Xbox Live which was shut down on April 15, 2010.
+The Xbox version had online multiplayer and leaderboard support through Xbox Live which was shut down on April 15, 2010.
 Atari Anthology is now playable online using replacement online servers for the Xbox called Insignia.